Aishwarya

 Several factors affect the final score.
 The three main factors are:

 • The number of questions answered correctly.
-Out of 31 questions in the quant section and 36 in the verbal section, not all will count on the final score.
 Marks are awarded only on the correctly answered questions.

 • Total questions answered.
 One has to attempt each section in a particular amount of time.
-Usually, the time limit is, in quant 31 questions in 62 minutes.
+Usually, the time limit is equal for all sections irrespective of the number of questions.

 Q: How good is a 645 GMAT cutoff score?